-- 21. A Member or former Member whose membership is suspended or revoked or whose application for readmission is rejected, and a Student or Applicant who is deregistered may appeal the decision of the Registrar to the Membership Committee.
-Amended February 24, 2012 - 22.
-The parties to an appeal are the individual appealing and the Registrar.
+21. A Member or former Member whose membership is suspended or revoked or whose application for readmission is rejected, and a Student or Applicant who is deregistered may appeal the decision of the Registrar to the Membership Committee.

-- 23. The appeal shall be conducted in accordance with the Rules of Practice and Procedure. - 24.
+- 22. The parties to an appeal are the individual appealing and the Registrar. - 23.
+The appeal shall be conducted in accordance with the Rules. - 24.
 The decision of the Membership Committee is final.